shellscape/webpack-plugin-ramdisk/README.md

 ### Windows Users

+Windows users that have installed [Windows Subsystem for Linux v2](https://devblogs.microsoft.com/commandline/announcing-wsl-2/) can use the module without issue.

+However, Windows users without WSL2 are in a pickle.
 Unfortunately Windows does not ship with any capabilities that allow for creation of RAM disks / drives programmatically, without user interaction.
 This is an OS limitation and we cannot work around it.
 However, there is a solution for Windows users - tools like [ImDisk](https://sourceforge.net/projects/imdisk-toolkit/) will allow you to create a RAMdisk and assign it a drive letter, to which one can point a webpack configuration's `output` property.

 ## Removing the RAMdisk